Thuddungra

 The surrounding landscape is defined by rolling pastoral hills, grain crops, and sheep and cattle properties typical of the Central West tablelands.
 Young, the nearest service town, provides access to supermarkets, schools, medical services, and the celebrated National Cherry Festival.
 Residents of Thuddungra lead a quiet, self-sufficient rural lifestyle with minimal amenities on-site, well suited to those seeking space, privacy, and a strong connection to the land.

-Thuddungra falls under postcode 2594 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cootamundra electorate.
+Thuddungra falls under postcode 2594 and is governed by the Hilltops Council (Local Government Area).
+For federal elections, residents vote in the electorate of Riverina, while state elections fall under the Cootamundra electorate.

 📍 Location